percona/pxb-docs/docs/working-with-binary-logs.md

 To perform a point-in-time recovery from an `xtrabackup` backup, you should prepare and restore the backup, and then replay binary logs from the point shown in the `xtrabackup_binlog_info` file.

-A more detailed procedure is found [here](point-in-time-recovery.md).
+Find a more detailed procedure in the [Point-in-time recovery](point-in-time-recovery.md) document.

 ## Set up a new replication replica